Diffeology

 In mathematics, a diffeology on a set generalizes the concept of a smooth atlas of a differentiable manifold, by declaring only what constitutes the "smooth parametrizations" into the set.
 A diffeological space is a set equipped with a diffeology.
 Many of the standard tools of differential geometry extend to diffeological spaces, which beyond manifolds include arbitrary quotients of manifolds, arbitrary subsets of manifolds, and spaces of mappings between manifolds.

 Introduction

 Calculus on "smooth spaces"

-The differential calculus on $\mathbb{R}^n$, or, more generally, on finite dimensional vector spaces, is one of the most impactful successes of modern mathematics.
+The differential calculus on $\mathbb{R}^n$, or, more generally, on real finite dimensional vector spaces, is one of the most impactful successes of modern mathematics.
 Fundamental to its basic definitions and theorems is the linear structure of the underlying space.

 The field of differential geometry establishes and studies the extension of the classical differential calculus to non-linear spaces.
 This extension is made possible by the definition of a smooth manifold, which is also the starting point for diffeological spaces.

 A smooth $n$-dimensional manifold is a set $M$ equipped with a maximal smooth atlas, which consists of injective functions, called charts, of the form $\phi:U \to M$, where $U$ is an open subset of $\mathbb{R}^n$, satisfying some mutual-compatibility relations.
 The charts of a manifold perform two distinct functions, which are often syncretized: